Factual0367/Songsterr-to-GP-Firefox/README.md

 ## Usage

-Click on the extension icon to download the Songsterr tab as a Guitar Pro file.
+Open any tab on Songsterr and click on the extension icon to download the tab as a Guitar Pro file.

 ## Disclaimer